At infinity of finite-dimensional CAT(0) spaces: Introduction

 \subsection{Acknowledgements}

 We would like to thank Viktor Schroeder for fruitful conversations on affine functions.
 We are grateful to Anton Petrunin for providing Example~\ref{ex:Petrunin}.
-Finally we thank Nicolas Monod for numerous illuminating conversations and for pointing out that no separability assumption on $G$ is needed for Theorem~\ref{AdamsBallmann} to hold.
+We thank Nicolas Monod for numerous illuminating conversations and for pointing out that no separability assumption on $G$ is needed for Theorem~\ref{AdamsBallmann} to hold.
+Finally, thanks are due to the referee for his/her comments.